 Justin: Just to stay on brand.

 Alex: There we go.
-All right.
 Here’s another one.
 This is from Simon Ruski, “Love this podcast.
 I’ve been listening to it for a few years now.
 I also attend the live show whenever I get a chance.
 I don’t know everything about comics, but the show has definitely helped me appreciate the medium and creators of it way more.
 Thanks guys.”
 No, thank you.
 Simon.

 Pete: Thanks Simon.